 - "Odyssey's interior is artfully designed and nicely appointed, with many soft-touch surfaces.
-The EX-L, Touring, and Elite have leather upholstery, which looks and feels nicer than the cloth in the LX and EX." -- Consumer Guide
+The EX-L, Touring, and Elite have leather upholstery, which looks and feels nicer than the cloth in the LX and EX." -- Consumer Guide (2013)

-- "The 2013 Honda Odyssey minivan makes the most of its generous interior space, with every inch put to good use." -- Kelley Blue Book
+- "The 2013 Honda Odyssey minivan makes the most of its generous interior space, with every inch put to good use." -- Kelley Blue Book (2013)

 - "All the seats are comfortable when compared with the competition.
 The driver's seat sits upright a bit, like in most minivans.
 The second-row seats are nice and wide, so adults will be comfortable on road trips, and the third row has plenty of room for angst-ridden teens who want to be as far from the parental units as possible." -- Cars.com (2011)

 - "The 3rd-row seats flip down into a floor well (larger folks can pull on a strap and do it one-handed).
 The 2nd-row seat backs flip down easily, and if the seats are removed, Honda says a 4x8 sheet of plywood will fit flat on the floor with the tailgate closed.
 Passengers will find a bounty of cupholders, trays, and storage bins of various sizes, and front-seaters get both upper and lower map pockets.
-The cooled storage box on the lower part of the dashboard is a nice feature; we wish it were available across the board rather than just the EX-L and above." -- Consumer Guide
+The cooled storage box on the lower part of the dashboard is a nice feature; we wish it were available across the board rather than just the EX-L and above." -- Consumer Guide (2013)

 Next Steps: Honda Odyssey

-- Find low financing rates for the Honda Odyssey
+- View the best prices for the 2014 Honda Odyssey

-- See what others paid for the 2013 Honda Odyssey
+- See what others paid for the 2014 Honda Odyssey

 - See Minivans rankings